happynoom/DeepTrade/README.md

 ta-lib, ta-lib for python, numpy, tensorflow

-## Liecence
+## Licence

 The author is Xiaoyu Fang from China.
 Please quot the source whenever you use it.
 This project has key update already.
-Contact happynoom@163.com to buy a liecence.
+Contact happynoom@163.com to buy a licence.

 ## Bug Report